wkhere/stackless/Doc/glossary.rst

       The typical Python prompt of the interactive shell when entering code for an indented code block.

+   2to3
+      A tool that tries to convert Python 2.x code to Python 3.x code by handling most of the incompatibilites that can be detected by parsing the source and traversing the parse tree.

+      2to3 is available in the standard library as :mod:`lib2to3`; a standalone entry point is provided as :file:`Tools/scripts/2to3`.

    argument
       A value passed to a function or method, assigned to a name local to the body.
 A function or method may have both positional arguments and